 - an Australian citizen who will undertake at least one unit of study in Australia

-- a New Zealand who will be resident in Australia for the duration of your unit of study
+- a New Zealand citizen who will be resident in Australia for the duration of your program of study

-- an Australian Permanent Resident or Humanitarian Visa holder who will be resident in Australia for the duration of your unit of study
+- an Australian Permanent Resident or Humanitarian Visa holder who will be resident in Australia for the duration of your program of study

 To secure your Commonwealth supported place, you must: